-Four years after the launch of the Playbar soundbar, a year after the Playbase soundbase and hot on the heels of the Sonos One smart speaker, there is now a brand new slice of Sonos hardware.
+Four years after the launch of the Playbar soundbar, a year after the Playbase soundbase and hot on the heels of the Sonos One smart speaker, arrived a brand new slice of Sonos hardware.

 The Sonos Beam is a smaller, cheaper TV speaker, with a few additions to its spec sheet, including an HDMI connection and voice control assistant, initially Amazon Alexa, but also Google Assistant and Apple Siri.